 We have evidence of a communication, dated 4 October 2012, sent from INTERPOL Andorra to INTERPOL's offices in Caracas, Quito, Washington, Madrid, Paris and Bern, requesting information about Villalobos and others.
 That is, law enforcement in, at least, Andorra, Spain, France, Switzerland, U.S., Ecuador and Venezuela have been aware of Villalobos' criminal activities since October 2012.

-If this site has been able to gather enough evidence to prove, beyond reasonable doubt, the corrupt nature of this $4.5 billion graft operation, how come Villlalobos and Ramirez still walk free?
+If this site has been able to gather enough evidence to prove, beyond reasonable doubt, the corrupt nature of this $4.067 billion operation, how come Villlalobos and Ramirez still walk free?
 None of this could have happened without Ramirez.
 How come he has not been indicted?
 How come the Obertos were allowed to flee U.S. soil recently?

 Today, we got terrible news: Florida star prosecutor Michael Nadler, the man who's done more than anyone to bring these thugs to justice, is leaving.
 There's no guarantee whatsoever that his replacement will prosecute Venezuela-related cases with similar zeal.
 Will these criminals get away with it?